Ovid/Search-Typesense/CONTRIBUTING.md

 We have an internal version object.
 It would be nice to use that to test if a feature can work.
 For example, if we add Federated/Multisearch, we should `warn` or `croak` if someone requests this on a version less than `0.19.0`.

+### Make Tests Configurable

+If, for some reason, you can use the `docker` example above to get a test instance of Typesense running, we might want to configure `t/lib/Test/Search/Typesense.pm` to recognize environment variables to point at a test instance of Typesense that you've already set up.
+However, the test suite runs `$typesense->collections->delete_all`, so this will **destroy** your Typesense data.
+This is definitely a "proceed with caution" area.